-NEWLY 21, I moved to Singapore on a whim with $700 to my name, zero job prospects, and only a hazy idea of where the country was on a map.
-I landed a job as the social media manager for an Asian reality television show.
+NEWLY 21, I moved to Singapore on a whim — I had $700 to my name, zero job prospects, and only a hazy idea of where the country was on a map.
+Eventually, I landed a job as the social media manager for an Asian reality television show.

-It was in Singapore I kickstarted my dream job in international sports — which over the next three years would lead me to cover the London and Sochi Olympics, and numerous sports events across three continents (including one fascinating month with FIFA in Azerbaijan).
+It was in Singapore that I kickstarted my dream job in international sports — a career path that, for the next three years, would take me to the London and Sochi Olympics, and sporting events across three continents (including one fascinating month with FIFA in Azerbaijan).

-AT 22, I moved to Paris (on yet another whim; I’d never been to Europe) to learn French and eat all the cheese and drink all the cocktails and have all the picnics.
+AT 22, I moved to Paris (yet another whim — I’d never been to Europe) to learn French and eat all the cheese and drink all the cocktails and have all the picnics.
 I stayed for two years and it was it was fabulous.

 AFTER LEAVING Paris at 24, there was a failed attempt to live in northern Italy.

-Post-Italy, I spent a few months backpacking Europe and Southeast Asia, plus three weeks in Sochi for the Winter Olympics.
+Post-Italy, I spent a few months backpacking Europe and Southeast Asia, then spent three weeks in Russia covering Sochi 2014.

-AT 25, I moved back to Asia, and spent a year working with Ford on their Asia Pacific regional comms team, headquartered in Shanghai.
-While I don’t regret going corporate, in May 2015 I quit my job to return to my true love: sports and travel writing.
+AT 25, I moved back to Asia, and spent a year working with Ford on their Asia Pacific comms team, which is headquartered in Shanghai.
+While I don’t regret going corporate, in May 2015 I quit my job to return to my true love: sports and travel & food writing.

-I blog to share my photography and my love of food and travel, but also to prove:
+I blog to share many things, but especially also to prove:

 You don’t need to sacrifice a career to travel.
-Not only have I managed to find jobs in each country I’ve moved to — travel has led me to my dream career in the Olympic movement.
+Not only have I managed to find jobs in each country I’ve moved to — travel is what led me to my dream career in the Olympic movement.